ciccalab/Kandinsky/README.md

 mamba env create -f environment.yaml
 ```

+## Installation
-After setting up the conda environment, you can activate the environment and start a new R session to download Kandinsky:
+After setting up the conda environment, you can activate the environment and start a new R session to install Kandinsky:

 ```
 conda activate kandinsky
 R
 ```

+### Download Kandinsky using devtools
 Kandinsky can be downloaded from Github and installed using `R` package `devtools`:
 ```r
 install.packages('devtools')
 devtools::install_github('ciccalab/Kandinsky')
 ```

+### Download Kandinsky using git
 Alternatively, install Kandinsky by downloading the repository on your local computer using `git`:

 ```